OfferingSolutions/Angular-Course/README.md

 # [Offering Solutions](https://offering.solutions/) Angular Course (OSAC)

-This repository contains material for getting started with AngularJS & Angular (both repos are currently worked on).
-They should provide a code base where you can start on learning or teaching Angular.
+This repository contains material for getting started with Angular.
+It should provide a code base where you can start on learning or teaching Angular.

 [Twitter](https://twitter.com/FabianGosebrink/)